 Bookkeeping fees are dependent upon the volume of transactions, whether you have employees, how complex your industry is, whether you need job costing, ... there are many factors that can influence the price but ...

-... generally there are two ways bookkeepers set their fee.
-Hourly Rate or Flat Fee with many requesting all or a portion of the fees paid upfront through a deposit or retainer.
+... generally there are a few ways bookkeepers set their fee.
+Hourly Rate or Flat Fee are common with many requesting all or a portion of the fees paid upfront through a deposit or retainer.

 Some bookkeepers charge out their bookkeeping service at a basic hourly fee with a set minimum charge.
 The average rate for general bookkeeping services in Canada right now is $56/hour (2011 Intuit survey) ... up from $35/hour (2009 Intuit survey).
 The most commonly used rate was $50/hour.

 Note - expect to pay more for "advisor" services with regards to your computer software.
 Rural areas tend to charge less than urban areas.

 If you are just starting out in public bookkeeping, set your rate in line with your experience.
 As your experience grows, increase your rates.